 The Challenges of Immuno-Oncology Clinical Development, Part II

-In the second of a four-part series, Jai Balkissoon, vice president of global product development, writes about the challenges in developing immuno-oncology therapies in combination clinical trials.
+In the second of a four-part series, Jai Balkissoon, vice president of medical and scientific strategy, writes about the challenges in developing immuno-oncology therapies in combination clinical trials.

 Immuno-oncology (I-O) has emerged as one of the most promising areas of cancer research.
 How do we integrate effective combination I-O therapies into our current clinical practice?
 There are an increasing number of therapies being combined with backbone CPIs in multiple tumor types.
 Emerging treatment options also include T-cell therapy combinations with backbone CPIs.
 One of the major challenges is the potential increased treatment related toxicities and financial toxicity seen with effective combination IO/IO therapies.
 The goal will be for patients to be able to receive effective and tolerable I-O treatments determined by specific biomarkers and to receive these treatments in their own community.